In Depth: Breast

 - Areola: This circular area around the nipple typically has darker or deeper pink colored skin.
 The color can change over time due to hormonal changes associated with menstruation, menopause, and pregnancy.

-- Nipple: The protruding tip of the breast, the nipple is where milk is dispensed.
+- Nipple: The protruding tip of the breast, the nipple is where breast milk ultimately flows from and exits the body.
 It is also the site of many nerve endings.
 Typically, each breast has one, but in rare cases more than one may be present.

-At the onset of puberty, female sex hormones — particularly estrogen — dictate breast growth.
+At the onset of puberty, female reproductive hormones — particularly estrogen —guide breast growth.
 It’s these hormones that manifest women’s larger breast size compared to that of men.

 During pregnancy, a woman’s breasts will enlarge due to an increase in hormones as well as the body’s preparation for milk production.
 Normal changes in the breast during pregnancy can include firming, enlarged nipples, darker nipples, and stretch marks on the skin due to enlargement.